 As with any gas powered auger it takes a few holes to break in, but it is a workhorse that will serve you extremely well for years to come.

-Behold the electric ice auger!
-Ion’s 40V Max Electric is a surprisingly high-performance beast, featuring an 8-inch auger that’s 34 inches long.
+Behold the electric Ion ice auger, with reverse!
+Ion’s 40V Max Electric is a surprisingly high-performance beast, featuring an 8-inch auger that’s 37.5 inches long.

 It really can drill holes as well as a gas auger, too.
 You will need to keep the battery warm on extremely cold days when you aren’t using it – keep it in the shack or in your pockets and it will be fine.

-The lithium ion battery lasts a long time, much longer than you’d think.
-You should be able to drill 30 to 40 two-foot-deep holes on a single battery charge (Ion specs it at 40 holes.)
-This electric auger has a reverse feature, too, which is a plus.
+The 6-amp-hour Gen. 2 lithium ion battery lasts a long time, much longer than you’d think.
+You should be able to drill 30 to 40 two-foot-deep holes on a single battery charge (Ion specs it at 100 holes in 20″ of ice) This electric auger has a reverse feature, too, which is a huge plus.

-Eskimo High Compression 40cc Propane with 10-Inch Quantum Ice Auger:
+3. Eskimo High Compression 40cc Propane 10-Inch Quantum Ice Auger:

 With a high-compression, 40cc, 4-stroke engine, and a 10-inch auger that’s 42 inches long, you are going to be the envy of every other fisherman on the ice with this Eskimo.